Is Diabetes Education and Self-Management Right For Me?

 Diabetes Education and Self-Management Program at Nuvance Health

-Our diabetes education and self-management program is recognized by the American Diabetes Association®.
-You receive education that’s tailored to your needs in small group classes or working one-on-one with an educator or registered dietitian.
+Our diabetes education and self-management program provides education that's tailored to your needs in small group classes or working one-on-one with an educator or registered dietitian.

 We take time to get to know you and your care goals and learning preferences.
 This information helps us explain topics in ways that are clear and easier for you to follow.
 We take extra steps to make sure you understand lessons and how they apply to your circumstances.